-6 Meetings
+3.5 Meetings

-6.1 The study groups and their relevant groups shall normally meet at ITU headquarters.
+3.5.1 The study groups and their relevant groups should normally meet at ITU headquarters.

-6.2 Study groups and their relevant groups may meet outside Geneva if invited by Member States, ITU-D Sector Members, or entities authorized in this respect by a Member State of the Union, having regard to facilitating the attendance of developing countries2.
-Such invitations shall normally be considered only if they are submitted to WTDC, to the Telecommunication Development Advisory Group (TDAG) or to an ITU-D study group meeting.
+3.5.2 Study groups and their relevant groups may meet outside Geneva if invited by Member States, ITU-D Sector Members, or organizations other than Administrations as pursuant to Article 19 of the Convention (hereafter called other authorized entities and organizations) authorized in this respect by a Member State, having regard to facilitating the attendance of developing countries2.
+Such invitations shall normally be considered only if they are submitted to WTDC, to TDAG or to an ITU-D study group meeting.
 If such invitations cannot be submitted to any of these meetings, the decision to accept the invitation rests with the Director of BDT in consultation with the chairman of the study group concerned.
-They shall be finally accepted after consultation with the Director if they are compatible with the resources allocated to ITU-D by the Council.
+They may be finally accepted after consultation with the Director if they are in consistency with Resolution 5 of the Plenipotentiary Conference, compatible with the resources allocated to ITU-D by the Council and the responsibility and mandates of study groups.

-6.3 Regional and subregional meetings offer a valuable opportunity for information exchange and for the development of management and technical experience and expertise.
+3.5.3 Regional and subregional meetings offer a valuable opportunity for information exchange and for the development of management and technical experience and expertise.
 Every opportunity should be taken to provide additional opportunities for experts (study group participants) from developing countries to gain experience by participating in regional and subregional meetings which deal with study group work.
 To this end, invitations to regional and subregional meetings organized on topics dealt with by study groups should be extended to participants of the rapporteur's groups concerned.

-6.4 The invitations referred to in § 6.2 above shall be issued and accepted, and the corresponding meetings outside Geneva organized, only if the conditions laid down in Resolution 5 (Kyoto, 1994) of the Plenipotentiary Conference and ITU Council Decision 304 are met.
+3.5.4 The invitations referred to in § 3.5.2 above shall be issued and accepted, and the corresponding meetings outside Geneva organized, only if the conditions laid down in Resolution 5 of the Plenipotentiary Conference and ITU Council Decision 304 are met.
 Invitations to hold meetings of the study groups or their relevant groups away from Geneva shall be accompanied by a statement indicating the host's agreement to defray the additional expenditure involved and that it will provide at least adequate premises and the necessary furniture and equipment free of charge, except that in the case of developing countries, equipment need not necessarily be provided free of charge by the host government, if the government so requests.

-6.5 Relevant groups of study groups may benefit from meetings held via teleconference, having regard to the possibilities of developing countries and their ability to participate by teleconference, or other alternative arrangements, rather than at ITU headquarters or in a region.
+3.5.5 Relevant groups of study groups may benefit from meetings held via teleconference, having regard to the possibilities of developing countries and their ability to participate by teleconference, or other alternative arrangements, rather than at ITU headquarters or in a region.
 A request by a rapporteur for such a meeting should be submitted to and approved by the parent study group.